-Formative Assessment In Level 5 students will be provided with workshops, bringing their own specialism and examples of industry work into the sessions.
+Formative Assessment In Level 5 students will be provided with

 Formative assessment feedforward/feedback via individual tutorials, group presentations and individual presentations.

 In addition, in Level 5 there is more opportunity for collaborative work with peer and industry feedback, and work-based learning opportunities.
 The Professional Life Practice modules and the Work Based Learning Modules support students to engage with external industry professionals and gain knowledge and insight regarding entrepreneurship, enterprise and agency.